 Abstention.
 A manager must abstain from chairing any meeting, participating in any vote, offering any motion, or participating in any discussion on any matter that may substantially affect the manager’s financial interests or those of an associated business or family member, unless the effect on the manager is no more than on any other member of the manager’s business classification, profession or occupation.
 A manager also must abstain from chairing any meeting, participating in any discussion, offering any motion, or voting on any matter in which a private interest or relationship of the manager limits the manager’s ability objectively to consider, deliberate or vote.
 The manager’s nonparticipation in the matter will be recorded in the minutes.

 Bylaws compliance, suspension and amendment.
 These bylaws are adopted to facilitate the transaction of Board business.
 They should not be permitted to divert or hinder the expressed intent and desire of the Board.
-Informal compliance and substantial performance will be sufficient under the foregoing provisions in the absence of an objection seasonably taken.
+Informal compliance and substantial performance will be sufficient under the foregoing provisions in the absence of an objection thereto is made not later than the close of business of the meeting of the managers held immediately after the meeting of the managers at with the minutes of the meeting to which the objection pertains are read..
 An objection will be deemed not seasonably taken as to any procedural matter provided for herein if a manager present at the meeting fails to object and request compliance with these bylaws during the meeting.
 To be seasonably taken by an absent member, an objection must be taken at the next regular meeting of the Board.
+For purposes of this section VII, the term bylaws, includes the Governance Manual as that term has historically been used by the Board and the Exhibits thereto.

-Any provision of these bylaws may be suspended temporarily by a vote of all members of the Board present at the meeting, except a provision that preserves the right of an absent manager.
+Any provision of these bylaws may be suspended temporarily by a vote of all members of the Board present at the meeting, except a provision that preserves the rights of an absent manager.

 These bylaws may be amended by a four-fifths (4/5) majority of the Board on 30 days written notice of the proposed change(s), unless such notice is waived by all managers.
 Notice of any amendment is to be contained in the notice of the meeting at which the proposed amendment is to be considered.
 An amendment to these bylaws must be approved by a four-fifths (4/5) majority of the Board.

 Interpretation of the bylaws and any amendment thereto will rest with the Board.
-The bylaws are to be interpreted as consistent with the state watershed laws, Minnesota Statutes chapters 103B and 103D, and other governing laws.
+The bylaws are to be interpreted as consistent with the state watershed laws, Minn.
+Stat.
+Chapters 103B and 103D, and other governing laws.
 In the event of a conflict, the governing laws control.

 These bylaws will be reviewed by the Board at least once every three years.